Metropolitan Water Reclamation District of Greater Chicago: Water reclamation

-Tunnel and Reservoir Plan (TARP)
+Tunnel and Reservoir Plan

-The MWRD oversees one of the largest civil engineering projects ever undertaken—the Tunnel and Reservoir Plan, better known as the "Deep Tunnel Project."
+The MWRD oversees one of the largest civil engineering projects ever undertaken—the Tunnel and Reservoir Plan (TARP), better known as the "Deep Tunnel Project".
 It includes over one hundred miles of tunnels, 9 to 33 ft in diameter, each part of an extensive flood mitigation and pollution control project.
 The first phase of TARP was completed in 2006 and consists of 109.4 miles of deep, large diameter tunnels that have a total storage capacity of 2.3 billion gallons; the tunnels have provided millions of dollars in flood protection benefits.
 TARP's large tunnels and reservoirs are designed to reduce the amount of combined sewer overflows (CSOs) and hold the polluted water until it can be fully treated at MWRD water reclamation plants.
 Since the TARP tunnels went online, the average annual number of days with CSOs has been reduced to 50 from 100.
 The second phase of TARP involves the construction of three reservoirs which, when completed in 2029, will provide more than 18 billion gallons of storage capacity.
 Since 1998, when the MWRD executed an agreement with the owner of the Thornton quarry to mine the north lobe of the quarry for use as a component of TARP, over 152 billion pounds of 400 million year old dolomite limestone was blasted and removed.
 Located along interstate 80 in southern Cook County, the Thornton Composite Reservoir, an important component of the MWRD's TARP, went into operation on December 31, 2015.
 The Thornton Composite Reservoir came online at the same time as disinfection facilities at the MWRD's Calumet Water Reclamation Plant in Chicago, which also serves the southern area of the county.
 Working in tandem, the combination maximize water quality while minimizing flooding.
 The third and final piece of TARP is the McCook Reservoir.
-Stage 1 of McCook Reservoir was completed on Dec.
-31, 2017, and adds 3.5 billion gallons of storage capacity.
+Stage 1 of McCook Reservoir was completed on December 31, 2017, and adds 3.5 billion gallons of storage capacity.
 Stage 2 of McCook Reservoir will add 6.5 billion gallons of storage capacity when it comes online in 2029.